dell/omnia/docs/source/InstallationGuides/BuildingClusters/BeeGFS.rst

-* Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to set up BeeGFS on RHEL cluster nodes.

-* For RHEL cluster nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all cluster nodes.
-Every cluster node will require a RedHat subscription.

 .. note:: BeeGFS services over RDMA is only supported on RHEL 8.3 and above due to limitations on BeeGFS.
 When setting up your cluster with RDMA support, check the BeeGFS documentation to provide appropriate values in ``input/storage_config.yml``.